-ALR residents regardless of vaccination status, will not be required to wear a facemask within their ALR units or common areas.
-If ALR residents choose to leave the premises they should follow any applicable local municipal mask ordinances.
+ALR Residents regardless of vaccination status, are not required to wear a facemask within their ALR units or common areas.
+If ALR Residents choose to leave the premises they should follow any applicable mask ordinances or requirements.

-All ALR staff should continue to wear a facemask while they are in the facility and follow DPH's recommendations for PPE when caring for residents with suspected or confirmed COVID-19.
+All ALR staff should continue to wear a facemask while they are in the facility and follow DPH's recommendations for PPE when caring for Residents with suspected or confirmed COVID-19.
+When staff are in areas of the residence that are not accessible to Residents, they may choose to remove their masks.